kkkrist/chromium-extension-service/README.md

 (See also [https://policies.google.com/technologies/types](https://policies.google.com/technologies/types))

-If you don't like this, all cookies can be stripped by using this proxy to request version info for installed extensions:
+If you don't want these cookies to be transmitted, you can use this proxy endpoint to request version info for installed extensions.
+Enabling "Increase privacy" in [Chromium Update Notifications](https://github.com/kkkrist/chromium-notifier) does exactly that.

 Send a `POST` request to `/api` with the following JSON body: